boiarchuk-m/Diamonds-price-prediction/README.md

 ## Cloud deployment

-The web service was deployed to the google cloud and here are steps how I made it.
+The web service was deployed to the google cloud and here are steps on how I made it.

-First you need to install the gcloud CLI.There is an instructions form google how to make it: https://cloud.google.com/sdk/docs/install
+First, you need to install the gcloud CLI.
+There is an instruction form google on how to make it: https://cloud.google.com/sdk/docs/install

-Then you need to open the Google Cloud CLI shell and log in your account
+Then you need to open the Google Cloud CLI shell and log in to your account

 ```bash
 gcloud auth login
 ```
-After this you need to configure Docker
+After this, you need to configure Docker
 ```bash
 gcloud auth configure-docker
 ```